Horstexplorer/XeniaDiscord/README.md

 ### Configuration
-All basic settings are stored in the file sys.config.
+All basic settings are stored in the file sys.config (./data/config/).
 This file will be created automatically at first start.
 You then need to add your Discord bot token and your discord id.
 A new application must be created for the bot token (bot_token): https://discordapp.com/developers/applications/ The token can then be found under the page "bot".
 You can get your Discord user id (bot_admin_id) by right-clicking your username on your discord guild and select "copy id".
 Finally (activated) has to be set to true, otherwise the bot won't start.